 When public transportation is not available and a personal vehicle is used, payment is made at the approved mileage rate.
 For the current rate, see 18-01-05, Table of Rates.

 When the use of a personal vehicle is approved, actual parking fees are reimbursed.

 When a worker returns to a permanent residence, having lived and worked (and was injured) away from that residence, any additional travelling expenses incurred due to the nature of the injury is reimbursed to the party bearing the expense.

 The WSIB pays the worker’s hospitalization fees while attending a WSIB-approved program, travelling expenses, usually for one trip home each month.
 It also considers requests for additional trips home having regard for circumstances such as maintaining family ties, humanitarian and compassionate reasons, urgent family matters, etc.

-If the worker is unable to travel due to the work-related medical condition, payment of travel and related expenses is extended to enable one family member to visit the worker.
-Consideration for payment is according to the same criteria used for workers returning to their residences.
+If a worker is unable to travel due to the work-related medical condition, payment of travel and related expenses is extended to enable one family member to visit the worker.
+Consideration for payment is according to the same criteria used for a worker returning to their residence.

 Travel expenses are paid when a family member is required to travel to a treatment centre to receive instruction in the care and treatment of the worker’s condition.

 Travel expenses for an escort are paid when there is a clinical necessity, or for compassionate or practical reasons, see 17-01-08, Escorts.